 Advanced Educational Program in Endodontics

 The graduate program is 24 months long with an emphasis on high-quality clinical training.
 First-year residents immediately start treating patients in the graduate clinic at the beginning of the program and continue throughout the two years.
-Clinical faculty members, led by director Dr. Lance Hashimoto, have vast experience in clinical endodontics and provide coverage in the graduate clinic.
+Clinical faculty members have vast experience in clinical endodontics and provide coverage in the graduate clinic.
 (Read more)

 Associated Pre-doctoral Programs